Crayon Colours: How Many Should Class 1 Use?

 Repeated blending exercises show that reliable laws rule the realm of colours, but the young children’s colour experiences in the sphere of the senses are not discussed with them in an abstract way.

-Various aspects of painting lessons are described in this article.
+Various aspects of painting lessons are described here.

 THE RIGHT THING AT THE RIGHT TIME